vetal-esher/MT32-DIT/README.md

 <h3>Fixing problems</h3>

 <h4>Clicks</h4>
 <p>At the final stage, i found that the frequency of DTR (the flag that signals about full frame cycle pass) is slightly faster than WCLK (smth about 32.0010kHz@DTR vs exact 32.0000kHz@WCLK).
-I thought that this was the reason of random clicks in the stream.</p>
+After some hardware tests, i found that the frequencies for A/B/C/INH are derived from 32.768kHz crystal and cannot be divided strict to 32000Hz (note: "new" MT-32 device uses 16.384MHz crystal and <b>this</b> frequency can be divided to 32000Hz by 512, so "new" MT-32 is more accurate).
+I thought that this was the reason of random clicks in the stream, <strong>but no</strong>.</p>

 <p><img src="images/clicks.png"></p>